 But, there are considerations so please read through to get all the details before you give Fido that steaming bowl of kimchi.

-We also provide a quick and easy recipe here.
+We also provide a quick and easy dog-friendly kimchi recipe

 What is kimchi?

 First, let’s address the spelling.
-It may seem trivial but it isn’t.
-You’ll see it spelled as “kimchi” in this article but you’ll see it spelled kimchee elsewhere.
+It may seem trivial, but it isn’t.
+You’ll see it spelled as “kimchi” in this article, but you’ll see it spelled kimchee elsewhere.
 Sometimes it’s referenced as kimuchi.
 Kimchee is the original Korean word and is still used today in Korea.
 Elsewhere it’s become standard to reference it as kimchi.
 Many Koreans consider this a misspelling of kimchee and may be offended by it.
-However, as “kimchi” is the standard, it’s what I’ll use here.
+However, as “kimchi” is the standard, I’ll use it here.

 Kimchi is a common side dish in Korean cuisine and is a staple in Korean food.
 Typically made from fermented vegetables such as cabbage and radishes, in addition to a variety of spices and seasoning.
 The resulting pungent concoction is both tasty and immensely healthy for humans.